Automattic/newspack-woocomm-memberships-auto-archive/README.md

 The WooCommerce suite enables a wide variety models of product sales.

 In order to use "premium archive content" on your web site, the Memberships Plans need to be tuned to this Plugin's purpose.
-When setting up your Memberships Plans rules, consider you will want certain Plans to gain access both after the post has become archive, and during it's public.
+When setting up your Memberships Plans rules, consider you will want certain Plans to gain access both during while it is public, and after the post has become restricted.

-An simplest example Membership Plan setup which would initially restrict access to posts, and then to be extended by this plugin to premium archive functionality, could be one like this:
+A simplest example of a Membership Plan setup which sets global access restriction to posts, which is then coupled with this plugin's control of keeping those posts public for a period of time, could be one like this:
-- in WordPress Admin zone, go to `WooCommerce` > `Membersips` > `Membership Plans` and select "Add Membership Plan":
+- to create a demo Membership Plan, in WordPress Admin zone go to `WooCommerce` > `Membersips` > `Membership Plans` and select "Add Membership Plan"
-  - add a Plan title
+  - enter a Plan title
   - in Plan's `Restricted Content` tab, select "Add New Rule": Type "Posts", Accessible "Immediately"
   - publish the Plan

-Using this Plugin, we can now set the period for how long a post is kept public before it becomes premium content.
-Member using plan will be able to see the post while it's public, and also when it gets archived (promoted to restricted content).
+With this kind of demo setup, you can now test this plugin's functionality.
+Using the Plugin, you can first set the number of days for how long a post is kept public.
+A Member using the demo Plan above, will be able to see the post while it's public, and also have access to it when it gets archived for the general public.